10 things to do at the Jewish Ghetto of Rome

 It's ideal for a snack if you're strolling around the area and want to kill your appetite between meals.
 You'll find it on Via del Portico d'Ottavia.

-Visit the area around the Jewish quarter
+10. Visit the area around the Jewish quarter

 How to prepare a visit to the Jewish Quarter in Rome

-Where to find Rome's Jewish Quarter
+Where is Rome's Jewish Quarter

 The great thing about the Jewish Quarter is that it is actually part of the centre of Rome, even though it may seem like a separate area that you need to prepare for and set aside a whole day for.
-Not at all: the easiest way to start exploring the Jewish quarter is to get to Piazza Venezia or the Vittorio Emanuele monument .
+Not at all: the easiest way to start exploring the Jewish quarter is to get to Piazza Venezia or the Vittorio Emanuele monument.
 The Jewish ghetto is the area southwest of this location, bounded by Via delle Botteghe Oscure (to the north), the river (to the south), Via del Teatro di Marcello (to the east) and Via Arenula (to the west).

 How long does it take to visit Rome's Jewish Quarter?